ejhammond/react-responsive-system/README.md

 ## Changelog

 Responsive System uses strict Semantic Versioning which means that our version numbers carry extra meaning.
-Then general form is:
+The general form is:

 `v{major}.{minor}.{patch}`